 I mentioned some of this in a Trip Advisor review of the hotel made at the time in early 2014, and I have not seen either of the people involved since that time.
 A month or so later I discovered that I had been blocked by the walker on Twitter, so I emailed her again to apologise and reiterate that I had had too much sun.

 I may be useless at some things, but I can recognise the symptoms of heat exhaustion and dehydration, having suffered from both before.
 The other walker was criticised by the people at the hotel at the time for not coming with me.
 Her decision left me quite hurt but, because she had offered to take me out, I spared her blushes by not discussing what had happened on social media for over two years.
 Sadly I now realise that saying nothing has given this couple the opportunity to claim that they know me far better than they do and to spread malicious untruths about me within the outdoor community while I was doing my M.A.
 This caused me to withdraw from the TGO Challenge 2017.

-I don’t tend to gossip and I didn’t know how to respond to any of this unpleasantness after my course, but I began writing this blog for pleasure, and this is still being marred by the reactions of this couple over three years later.
+I don’t tend to gossip and I didn’t know how to respond to any of this unpleasantness after my course, but I began writing this blog, which is dedicated to my mum, for pleasure, and this is still being marred by the reactions of this couple over three years later.
 So reader beware of apparently kind offers from strangers on Twitter which can turn toxic.